 GAO’s reports and testimonies give Congress, federal agencies, and the public timely, fact-based, non-partisan information that can improve government operations and save taxpayers billions of dollars.

-What GAO Found Employment-related identity fraud occurs when people use a name or Social Security number (SSN) other than their own to get a job.
-People may do this if they are not authorized to work in the United States or are trying to avoid child support payments, among other reasons.
+Employment-related identity fraud occurs when people use a name or Social Security number (SSN) other than their own to get a job.
+This fraud makes it harder for IRS to collect taxes and harder for the Social Security Administration to manage benefits.

 Civil tax penalties are an important tool to encourage taxpayer compliance with the tax laws.
 A number of civil tax penalties have fixed dollar amounts--a specific dollar amount, a minimum or maximum amount--that are not indexed for inflation.